FAQ’s: Grand Canyon Rafting

-Commercial multi-day Grand Canyon rafting trips run from early April through late October.
-Trip lengths last from 3 to 16 days depending on the type of watercraft you choose and the put-in and take-out points of your trip.
+Trips last from 1 to 18 days depending on the type of watercraft you choose and your put-in and take-out points.

 Rafting tours in Grand Canyon are pretty much all-inclusive.
 The price of most expeditions includes meals, non-alcoholic beverages, and all your camping gear.
 Some companies also include pre/post trip transportation, meals, and pre/post trip lodging.
-While not required, an additional potential cost even on trips including all inclusive trips is tips for the guides at the end of the trip.
-Each outfitter has their own guidelines and protocols; however, each company is licensed by the National Park Service, which guarantees the highest level of safety and service.
-The company that you choose will most likely depend on which one has the trip offering that best fits your schedule and interests.
+While not required, an additional potential cost on trips is tips for the guides at the end of the trip.

-All outfitters will provide you with dry bags for your river trip.
+All outfitters provide dry bags for guests on river trips.
 You will receive one large dry bag for your sleep kit and duffel and one smaller dry bag for day use.
-You can think of how you pack on the river as you do for a plane trip with your large dry bag as your check in luggage and your day dry bag as your carry on.
-Your large dry bag will only be available in camp.
+Think of packing on the river as you do for a plane trip.
+Your large dry bag acts as your check-in luggage and your day dry bag works as your carry on.
+You access your large dry bag only in camp.
 Your day dry bag will be available at all times during the day.
 Learn more in our blog post about what to wear rafting in Grand Canyon.

 The National Park Service requires Grand Canyon River Guides to have specific job qualifications and safety certifications.
-At a minimum, all guides are required to have WFR (Wilderness First Responder) Certification and a Backcountry Food Handler’s license.
+All guides have at least a WFR (Wilderness First Responder) Certification, CPR and a Food Handler’s license.

-Guides must not only satisfy the job qualifications and certifications for Grand Canyon National Park, but must possess a multitude of skills.
-Your guide will also serve as a naturalist, historian, boatman, geologist, psychologist, counselor, entertainer, cook, mechanic, sanitation expert, logistics coordinator, and medical technician to name just a few.
-Furthermore, they must have the ability to safely operate and maintain a raft and all other equipment over the course of upwards of 250 river miles for up to 2 weeks.
+Guides not only satisfy the job qualifications and certifications for Grand Canyon National Park, but possess a multitude of skills.
+They serve as a naturalist, historian, geologist, cook, sanitation expert, and medical technician to name just a few.
+Furthermore, guides safely operate and maintain a raft and all other equipment over the course of upwards of 250 river miles for up to 2 weeks.

-Your guides will tailor each trip to the season, group abilities and interests, and weather conditions to give you the best experience possible.
-Your guides will talk about the Canyon’s natural and cultural features during hikes, at sites of interest, in camp, and while on the boat.
-These impromptu lessons will bring the Canyon to life and provide a richer context to your experience.
+Guides tailor trips to the season, group abilities and interests, and weather conditions to give the best experience possible.
+Discussion of the Canyon’s natural and cultural features take place during hikes, at sites of interest, in camp, and on the boat.
+These impromptu discussions help bring the Canyon to life and provide a richer context to your experience.

 Some of the highlights of your rafting trip may be off the water, as you discover hidden places on side hikes within the Grand Canyon.
-You may have one hike a day, up to three shorter hikes throughout the day.
-With a little luck you may even lay over (spend more than one night at the same camp) and take the whole day to hike and make up river miles the next day.
+Trips may stop to hike once in a day or potentially up to three shorter hikes throughout the day.
+With a little luck you may even get a layover (spend more than one night at the same camp) and take the whole day to hike and make up river miles the next day.

 The easiest hikes require negotiating a few yards of beach sand or stepping over a few rocks.
-While others may be several miles long over rough trail, climbing steeply up a hot hillside, requiring the use of both hands over awkward boulders or demanding caution as you totter on a narrow trail above a steep cliff.
+While others may be several miles over rough trail, climbing steeply up a hot hillside, requiring the use of both hands over awkward boulders.
+You may need to exercise caution as you totter on a narrow trail above a steep cliff.
 Guides are happy to help novices with hand and footholds and reassurance.
 Once the river trip is under way, all side canyon hikes are optional.
 You can choose to relax by the river instead.

 Grand Canyon river trips are expeditions, not tours – there are no assigned camp sites.
 After a full day of rafting and hiking, the guides will find a place to camp for the night.
 Some sections of the Canyon have generous big beaches; on other sections of the river the camps may be sparse and smaller.